One Hotel or Two in London? The One Change Decision Guide

 A mid-week switch typically takes about 20-30 minutes

-When to keep one hotel
+When one hotel is the better answer

 FAQs